 The Environmental Steering Committee, made up of faculty, staff and students, is an important part of campus environmental wellness.
 Student groups and the constantly growing Center for Land Use and Sustainability are also vital to campus and community efforts to find solutions to sustainability challenges.

-We’re constantly working to promote sustainable land use, economic development and cultural and natural resource management to communities at the local, regional and global level.
-Ship makes a difference through:
+In our communities, Ship works to promote sustainable land use, economic development, and cultural and natural resource management through:

-- Volunteer and service opportunities like tree plantings and organized public space cleanups
+- Volunteer opportunities such as tree plantings and public space & stream cleanups